stickmonster/Near-Earth-Objects-Udacity/README.md

 # Explore Close Approaches of Near-Earth Objects

 The below is the ReadMe provided by Udacity for this project.
 It is a little verbose.
-In short, the program extracts information from NASA data in comma-seperated-value files and in json files.
+In short, the program extracts information from a NASA database in both comma-seperated-value files and json files.
 The information is streamlined by a modelling process which uses several helper functions and models.py in order to make sure the data is in a form which is readable for the later querying process.
 It is then stored in database.py.
-When a query is made (either via tests or the command line) this originates in main, and then passes through the filters.
+When a query is made (either via tests or the command line) this originates in main, and then passes through the filters to test whether each object meets the criteria of the given query.
 The results are then written back into csv and json files.

 Please see below for more details...